Environmental-Pipeline/environmental-sensor-poc/README.md

     - Logs will print to terminal.
 At the start of every minute, you'll see it run `get_current_readings`.
 Every ten minutes, it'll run `consolidate_readings`.
     - The terminal will print a Jupyter URL you can access, starting with http://127.0.0.1:8888.
 Ctrl + click it to open an interactive Jupyter Notebook.
 You can then open examples.ipynb and execute code.
 The data may look the same, but it's actually reading from data populated by cron!
     - You can open an interactive session in a new terminal with `docker exec -it environment-run /bin/bash` and watch the logs with `tail data/EnvironmentData.log`, or run any other Linux command in the container.
-    - Open the container in Docker Desktop and navigate to Files > src to view the project files like `sensors.parquet` and `devices.parquet`.
+    - Open the container in Docker Desktop and navigate to Files > src to view the project files like `sensor_readings.parquet` and `device_readings.parquet`.
 * When you are done, remove any running containers by clicking the trash button on Docker Desktop.
 You can also do it with the CLI: `docker stop $(docker ps -a -q)` and then `docker rm $(docker ps -a -q)`.

 ## APIs